pypeit/PypeIt/doc/masters.rst

 =============== ======== ===========================================

-**Warning:**  If the code has exited prematurely, one or more of these frames can be essentially empty.
+**Warning:**  If the code has exited prematurely, then the code will dump a set of MasterFrame files to the disk.
+One or more of these frames, however, can be essentially empty.

 Reusing Masters
 ===============